 Series of appearances in the public sphere (Zurich, Stuttgart, Cologne, Basel).
-By appropriating their styles and codes I was playfully infiltrating already existing movements, making them unwittingly lend credence to my own messages.
+By appropriating their styles and codes I was playfully infiltrating already existing movements and events, making them unwittingly lend credence to my own messages.

 Part of „Manifestina“, a movement dealing with formats of demonstration and manifestation, initiated by Maurizio Cattelan.